MonsterOfCode/flutter-table-football/README.md

 [View the full project documentation here](./docs/table-football-react-updated.pdf)
 #
 ## [Roadmap](./docs/roadmap.md)

+## Decisions

+### GoRouter
+GoRouter is a package that allows us to navigate between screens in our app using URLs and route names, which simplifies navigation.
+I have also used it in other projects, and it meets all the requirements for this project.

 ## Installation and Setup Instructions
 ## Getting Started with the Application (Flutter)